John Floyd Thomas Jr.: Case history

 The killings appeared to stop in 1978, leaving at least 17 elderly women dead.
-However, in the mid-1980s, the police in the Pomona Valley area became aware of a serial killer with the same modus operandi as the "Westside Rapist".
-The killer, who was dubbed the "Southland Strangler" also used blankets or pillows over his victims' faces.
+However, in the mid-1980s, the police in the Pomona Valley area became aware of a serial killer with the same modus operandi as the "Westside Rapist."
+The killer, who was dubbed the "Southland Strangler," also used blankets or pillows over his victims' faces.
 Those murders left at least five women in Claremont dead.

-The killings again appeared to stop in 1989, but both serial murderer cases were not thought to be connected.
-Both cases left over 20 people dead.
+The killings again appeared to stop in 1989, but the two serial murderer cases were not thought to be connected.
+Both cases left more than 20 people dead.

 CODIS launch and re-examination

-In 2001, the LAPD launched the "Open-Unsolved Homicide Unit", which re-opened cold cases that included biological evidence that belonged to the perpetrators.
-The unit started after the launch of CODIS, which used DNA evidence left at cold cases and compared them to the DNA on the federal databases.
+In 2001, the LAPD launched the "Open-Unsolved Homicide Unit," which reopened cold cases that included biological evidence that belonged to the perpetrators.
+The unit started after the launch of CODIS, which used DNA evidence left in cold cases and compared it to the DNA in federal databases.
 One of the many cases looked at was the murder of 68-year-old Ethel Sokoloff, who was found sexually assaulted and choked to death in her home in November 1972.

 The re-investigation proved that there was biological evidence that was left behind but previously not examined.
-Based on this a male DNA profile was made of the suspected killer.
-In 2005 it was found that the biological evidence left at the murder scene also matched the evidence left at the murder scene of 67-year-old Elizabeth McKeown, who was found sexually assaulted and murdered in March 1976.
+Based on this, a male DNA profile of the suspected killer was made.
+In 2005, it was found that the biological evidence left at the murder scene also matched the evidence left at the murder scene of 67-year-old Elizabeth McKeown, who was found sexually assaulted and murdered in March 1976.